Table of Content:

 At the initial stages, it becomes tough to focus on ranges of abdominal movement as the muscle groups are underdeveloped.
 As advised by your gym trainer, start with the basics, rectify any problems and then improve with strategic progression.

 For any exercise, progression is always the key.
 It is better to focus on the positions and movements from the beginning itself.
 Work on any corrections.
 This will benefit you when it comes to building your set.

 Rest days are critical – both physiological and psychological – from time to time.
 Rest helps muscles repair, rebuild, and strengthen in due course of time.
 It also helps sportspersons strike a better balance between their domestic life, work, and fitness.
-One can perform better with recovery compared to pre-rest stage.
-Also, neglecting recovery stage can lead to injuries.
+One can perform better with recovery compared to the pre-rest stage.
+Also, neglecting the recovery stage can lead to injuries.
 Here are a few activities which will help you to recover at the earliest.

 - TENS Machine: